 Money doesn’t give you happiness.
 Yet, it is much better to be unhappy in your new BMW than on your bicycle 😉

 In consulting you will have to from time to time create or supervise the creation of financial models.
-There are the bread and butter of every due diligence, restructuring or even business development projects.
+There are the bread and butter of every due diligence, restructuring, or even business development project.
 Sometimes you will have to create a simplified version of a financial model that I call a business model in Excel.
-Nevertheless, on many occasions you will have to deliver a full blow financial model that is generating financial statements such as profit and loss, balance sheet and cash flow.
+Nevertheless, on many occasions, you will have to deliver a full blow financial model that is generating financial statements such as profit and loss, balance sheet, and cash flow.
 It is not the most thrilling thing to do and you most likely will not have wet dreams about playing with financial models, yet it is a thing that you have to master to be a true badass consultant.

 Today, I will show you how to do it fast and efficiently to have more time for procrastination.

 I will explain step by step how you can generate those 3 financial statements.
-It is always better to work with example, so I will use the case of a firm that is producing hand-made products from clay: ceramic dishes, chimneys, tubes and pots.
-On the basis of the data from 2014 and 2015 we want to model their business model till 2022.
+It is always better to work with an example, so I will use the case of a firm that is producing hand-made products from clay: ceramic dishes, chimneys, tubes, and pots.
+On the basis of the data from 2014 and 2015, we want to model their business model till 2022.

 Profit and Loss Account.

 - Sales / Revenues.
 The first thing you will want to do is to model the profit and loss of the firm.
-There is no profit without sales, so the first thing to do is to model in a separate sheet the sales / revenues of the firm.
-Modeling of this part is pretty easy.
+There is no profit without sales, so the first thing to do is to model in a separate sheet the sales/revenues of the firm.
+Modeling this part is pretty easy.
 You have to estimate how many products you will sell and at what price.
 There are plenty of ways in which you can do it.
-In our example we will do it on the product group level.
-We have 4 groups of products: ceramic dishes, chimneys, tubes and pots.
-For every group of products we will define the following drivers of the sales / revenues: # of products sold at the beginning of our analyses, average price per product at the beginning of our analysis, growth in quantity and growth in price.
-Below the end result:
+In our example, we will do it on the product group level.
+We have 4 groups of products: ceramic dishes, chimneys, tubes, and pots.
+For every group of products, we will define the following drivers of the sales/revenues: # of products sold at the beginning of our analyses, the average price per product at the beginning of our analysis, growth in quantity, and growth in price.
+Below is the end result:

 - Materials and Energy.
 Once you are done with the sales you can get down to estimating the costs.
-Every cost position we will estimate in a separate sheet.
+For every cost position, we will estimate in a separate sheet.
 The first thing we will start with is the materials and energy you need to use to produce the products.
 When it comes to materials and energy we can divide them into fixed and variable.
-Fixed are set at certain level and they will not change.
+Fixed are set at a certain level and they will not change.
 Variables will depend on the size of the sales.
-You can model it by assuming certain cost per product or you can model it as a set percentage of sales.
+You can model it by assuming a certain cost per product or you can model it as a set percentage of sales.
 We will use the latter approach.
-Below the end results.
+Below are the end results.

 - Payroll and Social Security costs.
-One of the biggest cost position is always the salaries and wages.
+One of the biggest cost positions is always the salaries and wages.
 We model it in the sheet Payroll.
-Again we use very simple approach.
-We look at the number of people we have to have and the average costs per employee (including social security, pension plans etc.).
-In our example we model them in 3 separate groups: Head Office (high paid employees), Production Plant (lower paid employees) and the Board of Directors (the overpaid ones).
-We first model the direct salaries / wages by looking at the number of people, the average salary at the beginning of the analysis and assumed per annum growth of salaries.
-On top of that we calculate the social security costs as a percentage of the payroll costs.
-Below the end results:
+Again we use a very simple approach.
+We look at the number of people we have to have and the average costs per employee (including social security, pension plans, etc.).
+In our example, we model them in 3 separate groups: Head Office (high paid employees), Production Plant (lower-paid employees), and the Board of Directors (the overpaid ones).
+We first model the direct salaries/wages by looking at the number of people, the average salary at the beginning of the analysis, and the assumed per annum growth of salaries.
+On top of that, we calculate the social security costs as a percentage of the payroll costs.
+Below are the end results:

 - Taxes and Payments.
-In cost positions we have some taxes and payment that we have to pay to local government.
-Those taxes don’t depend on profit and are just cost position.
-They usually depend on the size of the factory, space, number of employees.
+In cost positions, we have some taxes and payments that we have to pay to the local government.
+Those taxes don’t depend on profit and are just cost positions.
+They usually depend on the size of the factory, space, and number of employees.
 Here we have assumed that those taxes are fixed and only change according to the inflation rate.